 To modify your form's flow, click

 Let's say you want to go to different pages depending on the result of a respondent's input.
-For example, we'll ask respondents which device they own.
+For example, we'll ask respondents what kind of company they work at.

 In the example above, we want to show different pages to respondents depending on if they qualify for a discount, or don’t.
 Additionally, we also want to ask to describe the non-profit organization, if they work at one.
 So let's create two more form pages for the two different options respectively.

 Our form will, at first, likely look something like this in the page logic view:

 - If they qualify for a discount right away (e.g. student), show them the success page

 - If they work at a non-profit, show them the non-profit page

 - If they don’t qualify (e.g. private company), show them the rejection page

 The first thing to do is to click and drag from the